 Ask your customers what they want.
 It is that simple!
 Do they want the latest gadget, or are they more interested in money-saving coupons?
 Post an online survey on SurveyMonkey or use your business website to survey your customers.
 Target your marketing campaign and messaging accordingly.

 Want to take the gift guide to the next level?
 Consider bundling some of your most popular items together.

 The benefit your customer sees is a ‘bargain.’
 Products bundled together increase the perceived value of the items.
 This effect multiplies when you discount bundled items.
-Offering discounts increase your average cart spend as well as your conversion rate.
+Offering discounts increases your average cart spend as well as your conversion rate.

 Look at your top-selling products to find the best products to bundle together.
-Then find a product that compliments that.
+Then, find a product that compliments that.
 For example, is your top seller a set of steak knives?
 Bundle it with a knife sharpener.

 Protip: Offer free postage on bundled items.
 Free postage or shipping (see below) will add to the value of the product perceived by your customer.

 Whether a pair of earrings or an exercise bike, free delivery is an incentive many expect in 2023, especially during the holidays.